 Rent For Your Income:

-The “30% Rule” is usually the general rule for how much your rent should be, based on your income.
-Ideally, you should budget 30% of your gross monthly income (IE before taxes) to be spent on your monthly rent and utilities combined.
-This rule might also be used by your landlord when you apply for the apartment.
-They may ask for your income on the application to ensure you can afford the apartment you are applying for.
+The “30% Rule” is a typical guideline for determining how much rent you should pay based on your income.
+Ideally, you should set aside 30% of your gross monthly income (i.e., before taxes) to cover your monthly rent and utilities.
+When you apply for an apartment, your landlord may use this regulation as well.
+Your income may be requested on the application to ensure that you can afford the apartment you are applying for.

-But for many renters, it can be impossible to find an apartment within that rule.
-More and more renters are choosing apartments that are 40%-50% of their income, or even higher!
-Especially if you are in a high market rate area, but do not qualify for affordable apartments.
+However, for many renters, finding an apartment under that restriction can be impossible.
+More and more renters are opting for apartments that cost 40% to 50% of their monthly income, or even more!
+Especially if you live in a high-cost location yet don’t qualify for low-cost housing.
 If you find yourself in this situation, here are a few ways to help make this work!

 Save On Your Apartment Utilities: Reducing your utility’s cost is one of the best ways to help reduce your monthly housing cost.
 You could also forgo optional utilities such as cable tv to help save hundreds a year.
 Check out our Saving On Your Apartment Utilities blog post for lots of tips for reducing your costs!

-Share The Space: Whether this is through a spouse, long term partner, or a roommate, having someone else share the rent and utilities can make them more affordable.
+Share The Space: Having someone else split the rent and utilities, whether it’s a spouse, long-term partner, or a roommate, can make them more affordable.
 However, it’s important to ensure any person over 18 living in your apartment is on the lease!
-Subletting or getting a roommate without telling your landlord can be in violation of your lease.
-It’s best to sign the lease together before you move in.
+You may be in violation of your lease if you sublet or take on a roommate without first informing your landlord.
 But if you decide to have someone move in after you’ve signed your lease, ask your community’s management about adding a second person to your lease so you know how to do it legally.

 Pick Your Location Wisely: The location of your apartment can do more than dictate your rent, but also the conveniences you are near.
 An apartment outside of town will be more affordable but will require you to commute to work or to school.
 An apartment near your work or school might be more expensive, but if you can walk or take public transport, you can save on needing a car and gas expenses.
 If your apartment is close to a lot of takeout places or far away from a grocery store, you might be more tempted to order food, instead of saving money by cooking from home.
 Consider the pros and cons of each location to help you decide!